5l1v3r1/dashboard-3/readme.md

         }
     }

-Your module can add `server` and `content` handlers that manipulate requests or responses as they occur:
+Your module can add `server` handlers that manipulate requests, `content` handlers that adjust the rendered content, and `proxy` handlers that add to header information sent to application servers.

     {
         dashboard: {